ropensci-archive/learngganimate/example_heart_pumping.md

 Emi Tanaka
 22/11/2018

-This was working in the old version of `gganimate` but since upgrading to the new one, it has stopped working :(
+This was working in the old version of `gganimate`, but since upgrading to the new one it has stopped working :(

 ``` r
 ## install from Github